 Once you begin altering your site, you can easily check conversions by running Google Analytics reports.
 More conversions must mean something’s working.

 But how do you measure user experience?

-Heat maps are web page overlays that show you where visitors are hovering, scrolling, and clicking, among other actions.
+Heatmaps are one of the five web page overlays that you receive with Crazy Egg, and each report can show you where visitors are scrolling and clicking, along with audience segmentation.
 This information is invaluable when it comes to creating of the best website layouts possible.

 Knowing where your visitors’ attention is going can help you place various elements to improve UX and conversions.

 For instance, if you notice that most visitors click in the right-hand corner, that might be a good location for a CTA, like some of our examples have done.

 Heatmaps can not only show you how and why visitors use your site, but you can watch them navigating in real-time with visitor recordings.

 You can also A/B test elements live to find the perfect combinations of elements to take your website layout to new heights.